Ex-NFL quarterback Tarvaris Jackson, 36, dies in car crash

-MONTGOMERY, Ala. — Former NFL quarterback Tarvaris Jackson has died in a one-car crash outside Montgomery, authorities said Monday.
+MONTGOMERY, Ala. — Former NFL quarterback Tarvaris Jackson died Sunday, April 12, 2020, in a one-car crash outside Montgomery, authorities said Monday.
 He was 36.

 The 2012 Chevrolet Camaro that Jackson was driving went off the road, struck a tree and overturned at 8:50 p.m.
 Sunday, Trooper Benjamin “Michael” Carswell, an Alabama Law Enforcement Agency spokesman, said in a news release.
 Jackson was pronounced dead at a hospital.